How Does Veganism Help the Environment (Explained)

 A large amount of land is needed to grow this quantity of soybeans, which could directly feed the millions of people living in food poverty instead of livestock, or this land could be used to produce other kinds of crops less intensively.

-Switching to a vegan diet would make our use of the earth more efficient, as less energy is lost when we eat plants directly than animal products.
+Switching to a vegan diet would make our use of the earth more efficient, as less energy is lost when we eat plants directly than when we eat animal products.

 In perspective, meat, fish, eggs, and dairy use over 80% of agricultural land but only provide us with 18% of the calories we consume.